 Shinichiro Matsukawa (b.
 1973, Tokyo) is a Japanese photographer examining how humans attempt to stabilize landscapes through civil engineering—coastal armor, dams, erosion-control works, hillside reinforcements, and river management structures.
-His ongoing project, Nature's Treatment, reads these interventions as medical gestures: acts of care, control, and sometimes misdiagnosis, whose outcomes remain uncertain until nature returns its verdict.
+His ongoing project, Nature's Treatment, reads these interventions as medical gestures: acts of care, control, and correction, whose outcomes remain uncertain until nature returns its verdict.

 Working with a medium-format digital system, he photographs landscapes as if compiling case files: evidence meant to be revisited, where the meaning of an intervention is decided not immediately, but years later.